-* Western and Southern Caribbean Cruiser like Late because of all the ports
+* Western and Southern Caribbean cruisers like late dining because of all the ports

-* 3 and 4 night cruisers like Late because they party into the night
+* 3 and 4 night cruisers prefer late dining as they party right into the night

-* European and Exotic Cruisers like Early because the older passengers who sail prefer to eat earlier
+* European and exotic cruisers prefer early dining because the older the passengers the earlier they prefer to eat

-Many of today’s cruise lines including Carnival, Royal Caribbean, Norwegian, and Princess are now offering alternatives to having dinner in the dining room or room service.
-For example, Norwegian Cruise Lines now has the Bistro on all of their ships.
-This is a separate a la carte restaurant open between 6:30 and 11:00 pm where you can go to dinner anytime you’d like.
-Carnival, Princess, and NCL are now using their upper deck breakfast and lunch facilities to offer a buffet version of their dinner menus.
-These restaurants are more casual allowing you to be more flexible with your meal time and dress.
+Many of today’s cruise lines including Carnival, Royal Caribbean, Norwegian and Princess offer alternatives to having dinner in the dining room or room service.
+For example, Norwegian have ‘The Bistro’ on all their ships, a separate a la carte restaurant open between 6.30 and 11.00pm where you can get dinner anytime you like.
+Carnival, Princess and NCL are all using their Upper Deck facilities to offer a buffet version of their dinner menus.
+These restaurants are more casual allowing you to be more flexible with your meal time and dress code.

-If you are looking for the very, least expensive time to take a cruise, then consider sailing between the end of August and the sailing before Christmas, but not over Christmas or Thanksgiving.
-Most families have children that are back to school, folks begin saving vacation time for holiday travel, and everyone’s saving money for the holiday season.
+If you are looking for the least expensive time to take a cruise, consider sailing between end of August and before Christmas, not over Christmas.
+Most families have children that are back at school and everyone’s saving money for the holiday season.
 Considering all of these factors, expect to cruise prices that are better than 2-for-1 with reduced rates for 3rd and 4th passengers.
-A 7 night cruise that normally sells for $899 per person in the summer could be $499 pp during this period with the 3rd and 4th sailing for $99.
-That’s a potential average of $300 pp for a one week cruise.

 Without a doubt.
-Cruising offers an atmosphere that’s just right for romance…cozy dinners for two, strolling on deck at sunset, dancing the night away (even under the stars) and so much more to remember forever.
-Most lines provide special services from Sunday or Monday departures to welcome champagne and breakfast in bed.
-(And, speaking of beds, most ships have them in double, queen, or king sizes!)
-Also, some ships offer special programs for performing a marriage ceremony or renewing your marriage vows in port.
+Cruising offers an atmosphere that’s just right for romance: cozy dinners for two, strolling on deck at sunset, dancing the night away (even under the stars) and so much more to remember forever.
+Most cruise lines provide special services like welcome champagne and breakfast in bed.
+And, speaking of beds, most ships have them in double, Queen, or King sizes!
+Also, some ships offer special programmes for performing a marriage ceremony or renewing your marriage vows on board.

 Where do you want to go?
-Cruises visit practically any destination accessible by water — the Caribbean, Bahamas, Alaska, Bermuda, Europe, Hawaii, the Greek Isles, the Orient, Australia, Tahiti, the Galapagos Islands, South America, India, the Panama Canal and more.
+Cruises visit practically any destination accessible by water – Caribbean, Alaska, Europe, Mediterranean, Asia, Australia, South America, India, Panama Canal and much more.
 If you can name it, we can probably get you there by ship.

-Far from it.
-Ships range from under 200 feet to over 1,000 feet.
-You can sail with anywhere from fewer than 100 fellow passengers to over 2,600.
-Experience atmospheres ranging from casual to formal, classically simple to ultra-deluxe.
-You can even choose between traditional propeller-driven craft, sail-assisted cruise ships, or even a paddle-wheel river boat.
+Far from it, you can sail with anywhere from fewer than 100 fellow passengers to over 2,600, experience atmospheres ranging from casual to formal, classically simple to ultra-deluxe.
+You can also choose between traditional propeller-driven craft, sail-assisted cruise ships, or even a paddle-wheel river boat.

 This is a common question, and the answer is – it depends.
 It’s like asking what is the best car?
-The best cruise line for you might not be the best line for someone else because everyone has different priorities, interests, etc.
+Everyone has different priorities, interests, etc.

 This may be bad news – but you’ll probably have to do a little homework.
 You’ll be spending quite a bit of money so it will be worth it.
 The good news is that you probably will enjoy the cruise on any line – they all do a good job.
 But if you can zero in on one which may be best for you, you may even have a better time.